Three Little Chickpeas

 Strawberry mango and banana smoothie in a glass with a strawberry and two straws.

-For more refreshing dairy-free smoothies try a cherry mango smoothie, cucumber apple smoothie, or a blueberry raspberry smoothie.
+For more refreshing vegan smoothies, try a cherry mango smoothie, cucumber apple smoothie, or a raspberry and blueberry smoothie.

 Jump to: